-In an ideal world, every Android user would be using the most up-to-date version, which is currently version 10.
+In an ideal world, every Android user would be using the most up-to-date version.
 But that often isn’t the case.
 A single user might have several devices.
 Their latest Samsung smartphone will run version 10.
 But not the tablet they bought seven years ago.
 And so the apps running on that tablet won’t be covered by Google’s latest protection.

 Google themselves announced in May 2019 that more than four in 10 active Android users are running version 6.0 or earlier.
 Or in other words, devices with protection that’s at least five years old.